R2NorthstarTools/FlightCore/README.md

 # FlightCore

-A [Northstar](https://northstar.tf/) installer, updater, and mod-manager
+A [Northstar](https://northstar.tf/) installer, updater, and soon to be mod-manager

 ## Roadmap